 Life SciencesLiability

-Phase 2 readout in 90 days.
-Your D&O renewal is in 60.
+Biotech insurance for clinical-stage companies.
+Phase 2 readout in 90 days, D&O renewal in 60.

 Clinical-stage public biotech faces securities class actions on virtually every Phase 2/3 readout.
-D&O renewal pricing tracks market cap, trial stage, and recent disclosure history — and the wrong transactional D&O placement at IPO/SPAC can leave gaps that surface only after a stock drop.
+Biotech directors and officers (D&O) insurance renewal pricing tracks market cap, trial stage, and recent disclosure history - and the wrong transactional D&O placement at IPO/SPAC can leave gaps that surface only after a stock drop.

-We work with Texas biotech companies (UT Southwestern, MD Anderson, Baylor College of Medicine, Texas Medical Center spinouts) on D&O architecture, clinical trial liability for active studies, CTA insurance schedules, and products tower scaling at Phase 3.
+We work with Texas biotech companies (UT Southwestern, MD Anderson, Baylor College of Medicine, Texas Medical Center spinouts) on biotech D&O architecture, clinical trial liability for active studies, CTA insurance schedules, biotech general liability, and products tower scaling at Phase 3.

-Clinical-stage biotech has been the highest-frequency securities-class-action sector for the last decade.
+Biotech directors and officers (D&O) insurance is the load-bearing placement for any clinical-stage drug company.
+Biotech D&O has been the highest-frequency securities-class-action sector for the last decade.
 Every Phase 2 and Phase 3 readout is a disclosure event; every regulatory pause is a disclosure event; every collaboration termination is a disclosure event.
-D&O renewal pricing tracks market cap, recent disclosures, and pipeline concentration.
+Biotech D&O renewal pricing tracks market cap, recent disclosures, and pipeline concentration.

 The IPO/SPAC transaction adds a second D&O placement: transactional D&O for the offering itself.
-This is separate from the regular renewal D&O and has its own runoff/tail mechanics.
-Mishandling the placement during the IPO window leaves gaps that materialize only when a post-IPO stock drop triggers a class action.
+This is separate from the regular renewal D&O and has its own retention, runoff structure, and tail mechanics.
+Mishandling the placement during the IPO window leaves gaps that materialize only when a post-IPO stock drop triggers a class action - and then both carriers can dispute coverage allocation.
+Best-practice: place both with the same carrier or carriers that have worked together; align retentions and policy years; stipulate which policy responds to which trigger event.

 Problem 02 · Clinical trial liability